What is a 1-on-1 meeting?

 Questions also help in exchanging feedback between both manager and direct reports.

 Great managers go beyond the regular status updates, dig deeper to understand the employee better, and provide them the career development they are looking for.

 If you are using a one-on-one meeting software to share your notes and agenda, you can add these questions in it before your meetings.

 In order to make one on ones more productive, we have compiled a list of questions from the perspective of a manager and also the employee, that can get the conversation rolling.
 Let’s have a look.

-Questions to ask the manager in a one-on-one:
+Questions to ask the manager in your one-on-one meeting

 If you’re a part of a team and have regular one-on-ones with your manager, this is for you.